1414C/jiffy/README.md

 * Extension points exist as a convenience in the case where data needs pre or post processing.
 * For most entitys, some sort of validation will be required on the majority of fields.
 We treat these as first-class citizens in the application rather than extension-points.
 * By treating validations as first-class citizens we do not need to use type assertion and reflection in the validation layer when performing the checks.
 * If there is a concern regarding the over-writing of coded validations due to application regeneration, it is simple for an application developer to implement their own sub-package with methods or functions containing the check code.
-The Rocket application will not over-write files that it is not responsible for during a regeneration of an application.
+The Jiffy application will not over-write files that it is not responsible for during a regeneration of an application.

 By default, a CRUD interface is generated for each entity.
 Using the Library example, the generated code for the CRUD end-points look as follows: